AdobeDocs/cc-everywhere/src/pages/guides/tutorials/workflow-tethering.md

 ### 4.2 Edit Image → Full Editor workflow

-The `workflows/editToFullEditor.js` module manages the transition from the Edit Image to Full Editor Experience.
+The `workflows/editToFullEditor.js` module manages the transition from the Edit Image to Full Editor experience.

 #### 4.2.1 Initial workflow launch